 Summary from Goodreads:

-Dear FTC: I bought my copy of this book and proceeded to mark the shit up out of it.
+Dear FTC: I borrowed a copy of this book from the store to prep for the event.